 - Add the beer, garlic, salt, onion, and whole peppercorns to a Dutch oven (or skillet); bring to a boil.

-- Add the bratwursts.
+- Add the bratwursts to the skillet.

-- Bring to a boil then cover.
+- Bring to a boil then cover and cook for 30 minutes.

 - Once done, reserving ¼ cup of the liquid, drain the rest; discard.